 Need small risk when starting out

-Another reasonable alternative is to trade weekly SPY options, as I discuss in the course.
+Another reasonable alternative starting out with small trading account size, is to trade weekly SPY options.
 If a trader were to buy one ATM or slightly OTM put or call, the cost is usually under a dollar and often under 50 cents.
 Even if he lost, the loss would probably be less than 20 cents ($20, since each option is for 100 shares) if he managed his trade reasonably well.

 This can keep the losses smaller while the trader learns how to trade.
 So, how can he get rich if he is looking for $10 – $20 profit per trade?
 He can’t, but that is not the goal.
 He is trying to hone his skills by trading real dollars in real markets until he is consistently profitable.
 He then can increase his volume and add other markets.
 At that point, his goal changes from learning to trade to earning a living.